michaelliebman/troubleshooting-moip/troubleshooting-moip.md

   about their preferences, so find one that is right for you.
 * 110 punch down tools are important for patch bays and keystone jacks.
 Make sure you understand which way the cut side should face.
-* An optical power meter or a visual fault locator is the optical equivalent of a continuity tester.
+* An optical power meter or a visual fault locator are the optical equivalents of a continuity tester.
 * I haven't used a loopback adapter often, but I am glad that I always put it back in the same pocket in my tool bag.
 * Tone generators get a workout when the electricians labelled all the cables